If there was one phrase that I most often heard during my twenties, it would be: “… but you don’t look sick.”

 Having an income other than my tiny amount of disability feels incredibly liberating.
-FINALLY I have an element of independence again!
-I’m FINALLY able to contribute to our living expenses, after my new husband and I lived together for 3 years (out of the kindness of his heart) and my not being able to afford much of anything.
-AND I was able to handle this with an infant at home with me!
+FINALLY, I have an element of independence again!
+I’m FINALLY able to contribute to our living expenses after my new husband and I lived together for three years (out of the kindness of his heart) and my not being able to afford much of anything.
+AND I could handle this with an infant at home with me!
 Just the most incredible feeling.

 2017 Update – Embracing second chances with no looking back

-I really do feel as though I have a second chance at life, and am working from home to help other people achieve their own personal success stories.
+I feel as though I have a second chance at life, and am working from home to help other people achieve their own personal success stories.

 Still 100% free from my symptoms!